 Republicans currently have a Senate majority with 53 seats.
 Democrats control 47 seats (two independents caucus with them).
 To win back the majority, Democrats would need to pick up a net three seats, assuming Biden wins and his vice president can break the tie, or four seats if not.
 Because Democrat Doug Jones is trying to defend his seat in deep red Alabama, his reelection prospects aren’t exactly great, so Democrats probably have to flip at least four seats from among competitive races in Arizona, Colorado, Georgia (x2), Iowa, Maine, Montana, North Carolina, and (possibly) Texas to win a majority.

-But in this scenario, somewhat counterintuitively given the above presidential election results, enough Democratic senate candidates outperform Biden in these traditionally Republican or Republican-leaning states to produce a 50–50 tie in the country’s upper chamber.
+But in this scenario, enough Democratic senate candidates outperform Biden in these traditionally Republican or Republican-leaning states to produce a 50–50 tie in the country’s upper chamber.

 Since the Senate of the 117th Congress would be evenly split, neither vice presidential candidate would win on the first ballot.
 There remains some ambiguity as to whether the sitting vice president—i.e. Mike Pence—would be able to break a tie.
 Indeed, the topic came up in 2000 during the Bush–Gore controversy, which also featured an evenly divided Senate.
 That in itself would spark a constitutional crisis.
-If the Senate couldn’t name a legitimate vice president to serve as acting president by January 20, 2021, the presidential line of succession would mean Speaker Pelosi would ascend to the acting presidency until the House determined who to select as president or the Senate picked a vice president to replace Pelosi as acting president.
+If the Senate couldn’t name a legitimate vice president to act as president by January 20, 2021, the Presidential Succession Act of 1947 dictates that Speaker Pelosi would act as president until the House resolved the contingent election for president or the Senate picked a vice president to replace Pelosi as acting president ex officio.

 What would Acting President Nancy Pelosi look like?

 I’m definitely no expert in constitutional law, so I don’t actually know what an acting administration would look like.
 But I’ll try to speculate (and if anyone reading this post has a clearer understanding of presidential succession, please leave a comment below and correct me if I’ve misconstrued anything):

-Policy-wise, I’m not sure anything would actually pass.
+Policy-wise, I’m fairly certain nothing would actually pass.
 The House would remain under Democratic control, but a 50–50 Senate with no vice president to break the tie would probably ensure nothing gets to Pelosi’s desk.
 I don’t know if Mitch McConnell remains Senate Majority Leader in this scenario, but rest assured he’d do everything in his power to thwart any sort of policymaking by a constitutionally ambiguous government.

 Pelosi’s time in the Oval Office might not even be that long, regardless of whether Congress can agree on a new president or not.
 As per the Twentieth Amendment, Congress could pass a law appointing a different person to serve as acting president or clarifying how long an acting president can serve.
 Depending on how long the crisis extends, that could mean several acting presidents cycle through the White House.

 I don’t even want to think about all of civil unrest that might occur with the results of the presidential election in complete limbo.
 Trump’s most ardent supporters might take to the streets to decry the deep state’s attempts to usurp the presidency from the sitting president, and I’m sure they would call Pelosi an illegitimate (acting) president.
 Some in the progressive wing of the Democratic Party would probably adopt the same smug attitude they had in 2016: “if only we had nominated a real progressive like Bernie, then we would’ve won!”